swissspidy/preferred-languages/readme.txt

 = 1.2.0 =

-Fix various bugs when adding and removing multiple languages.
+This release fixes various bugs when adding and removing multiple languages.

 = 1.1.0 =